 Even then, banks are less likely to close your bank accounts if they are in good standing.
 However, if you owe any debt to a credit union when you file a bankruptcy, most will close your bank accounts whether they are in good standing or not.

 It is a good idea to maintain a checking and savings account, but some people experience difficulty opening new accounts after bankruptcy.
-Some financial institutions policies against opening new accounts until more than one year has passed since he bankruptcy discharge is entered.
+Some financial institutions have policies against opening new accounts have one year after the discharge.
 Also, most financial institutions use a monitoring system called “Chex Systems,” governed by the Fair Credit Reporting Act, which notifies other member banks and credit unions if your checking account has a negative or overdrawn balance.
 This may make it difficult for you to open a new account at another financial institution.

 If you have been turned down for a checking account, your attorney may recommend inquiring about a savings account at a bank.
 Credit unions may have more stringent requirements when opening savings accounts, such as requiring a monthly direct deposit, a minimum balance,